-As provided for in Chapter 8, Article 6 of the New Mexico Statutes Annotated 1978, the State Treasurer shall receive and keep all monies of the State, except when otherwise provided, and shall disburse the public money upon lawful warrants.
-The State Treasurer's Organization (STO) acts as the State's bank.
-Agency cash receipts are deposited with STO and pooled in a State Investment Fund; when amounts are greater than immediate needs, they are placed into short-term investments.
-When agencies make payments to vendors and employees, they are made from this pool and their claims on the pool reduced.
+As provided for in Chapter 8, Article 6 NMSA 1978, the State Treasurer shall receive and keep all money of the state, except when otherwise provided, and shall disburse the public money upon lawful warrants.
+The State Treasurer's Organization (STO) acts as the state's bank.
+Agency cash receipts are deposited with the STO and pooled in a State Investment Fund.
+When amounts are greater than immediate needs, they are placed into short-term investments.
+When agencies make payments to vendors and employees, they are made from this Pool and their claims on the Pool are reduced.

-The comprehensive cash reconciliation model, which compares aggregated agency claims on the State General Fund Investment Pool to the associated resources held by the State Treasurer's Office, is now in its third year.
+The comprehensive cash reconciliation model, which compares aggregated agency claims on the Pool to the associated resources held by the State Treasurer's Office, is now in its fourth year.
 This process has been reviewed multiple times by the IPAs during the audits of the General Fund, the Department of Finance and Administration and the State of New Mexico's Comprehensive Annual Financial Report.
-The reviews have deemed the process to be sound and the Department fully compliant with requirements of the monthly process.
+The reviews have deemed the process to be sound and the department fully compliant with requirements of the monthly process.